 U-M Contact: Henry Dyson, Office of National Scholarships and Fellowships (ONSF)

 Sophomore or junior standing with full-time enrollment.
 “Sophomore” is defined as a student who has two more years (3-4 fall/winter semesters) of full-time undergraduate study remaining beginning in the September after application.
-“Junior” is defined as a student who has one more year (1-2 fall/winter semesters) of full-time undergraduate study remaining beginning in the September after application.
+“Junior” is defined as a student who has one more year (both fall and winter semesters) of full-time undergraduate study remaining beginning in the September after application and will graduate in May.

 Most successful applicants have at least a 3.8 GPA, strong grades in STEM classes related to their intended field of graduate study, and at least one year of sustained involvement in one or more research projects.